 Madden previously led U.S. operations for a Nepal-based community development non-profit, coordinating the organization's response to the 2015 Gorkha earthquake, and was assistant editor of MediaGlobal, a United Nations-based publication focused on economic and social development in least developed countries.
 Madden has worked in dozens of countries across Southeast Asia, Latin America, and West Africa and has served as an advisor to governments, United Nations agencies, private firms, and non-profits.

-Her articles have been published in a number of outlets including Foreign Affairs, The Asia Times, Latin America Energy Advisor, World Politics Review, and Carnegie Council's Policy Innovations.
-Madden is co-author of Perspectives on Peacekeeping and Atrocity Prevention (Springer 2015) and has been a featured speaker for a variety of governments, NGOs, and universities, including the United States Military Academy at West Point.
+Her articles have been published in Foreign Affairs, The Asia Times, Latin America Energy Advisor, World Politics Review, Carnegie Council's Policy Innovations, and in the book Perspectives on Peacekeeping and Atrocity Prevention.

-Madden chairs the board of directors of Global Action to Prevent War, a United Nations-based non-profit, and is president of the New York chapter of Women in International Security.
+Madden is a member of Carnegie New Leaders, chairs the board of directors of Global Action to Prevent War, a United Nations-based non-profit, and is president of Women in International Security-New York.